Skip to content

 Bildungsziele

-Knowledge and understanding: At the end of the course, students will have acquired the following knowledge and understanding: diachronic textual knowledge and hermeneutic tools for understanding the phenomenon of human existence in the context of the institution of the polis; diachronic textual knowledge and epistemological analysis tools for understanding the relationship between philosophical and scientific knowledge, with particular reference to the ethical foundations of economics and the assumptions and implications of economic modelling; knowledge of a selection of fundamental philosophical positions and theoretical analysis tools for the formation of an autonomous capacity for conceptualisation and ethical-philosophical diagnosis of phenomena; knowledge of a selection of fundamental philosophical positions and theoretical analysis tools for understanding the fundamental institutions of Western humanity; knowledge of the relationship between nature and society, understood through fundamental concepts of the philosophical tradition that allow for an analysis of the sphere of human habitation and an understanding of the crises linked to the technicisation of nature in the economic context; knowledge of the philosophical reasons behind decision-making criteria in economics and the ethical implications of these criteria, in order to understand the element of responsibility that these reasons entail at both a theoretical and practical level, with particular attention to transformative experiences.
-Applying knowledge and understanding: ability to detach oneself from the operational and contingent level, and from the respective forms of knowledge, in favour of the level on which meaning and knowledge are generated, which thematises it in a foundational perspective; ability to distinguish between the actual cause of an event and the origin or principle of a phenomenon; ability to appreciate the linguistic dimension and the difference between languages as a sphere for the development of philosophical thought: ability to adopt an independent cognitive and critical approach, supported by adequate conceptualisation skills at a methodological, theoretical and ethical level; ability to read and interpret textual examples from the philosophical tradition and to understand the fundamental intent of the reflections that comprise it; ability to effectively formulate a concept or reasoning in a multilingual context, characterised by translation and dialogue between languages.
-Autonomy of judgement: Acquisition of the capacity for judgement and of the methodological tools useful for the critical analysis of data, sources, assumptions and implications of scientific practice, of the political, ethical and legal context within which economic phenomena are inscribed and with which they interact Communication skills: Fluency (oral and written) in Italian, German and English, including translation between these languages.
+ILO (Intended Learning Outcomes) ILO 1 Knowledge and understanding ILO 1.1 diachronic textual knowledge and hermeneutic tools for understanding the phenomenon of human existence in the context of the institution of the polis; ILO 1.2 knowledge of a selection of basic philosophical positions and tools of theoretical analysis for the formation of an autonomous capacity for conceptualisation and ethical-philosophical diagnosis of phenomena ILO 1.3 knowledge of a selection of basic philosophical positions and tools of theoretical analysis for understanding the fundamental institutions of western humanity; ILO 2 Ability to apply knowledge and understanding ILO 2.1 ability to detach oneself from the operational and contingency planes, and their respective forms of knowledge, in favour of the plane on which meaning is generated and the knowledge that thematises it in a foundational perspective ILO 2.2 ability to discern between a factual cause of a fact and the origin or principle of a phenomenon; ILO 2.3 ability to appreciate the linguistic dimension, and the difference between languages, as a sphere of elaboration of philosophical thought; ILO 2.4. ability to assume an autonomous cognitive and critical demeanour, supported by an adequate capacity for conceptualisation on the methodological, theoretical and ethical levels; ILO 2.5 ability to read and interpret textual examples from the philosophical tradition and to support the founding intent of its reflections; ILO 2.6 ability to effectively formulate a concept or argument in a multilingual context, characterised by translation and dialogue between languages ILO 3 Making judgements ILO 3.1 Acquisition of the capacity for judgement and methodological tools useful for the critical analysis of data, sources, assumptions and implications of scientific practice, of the political, ethical and legal context within which economic phenomena are set and with which they interact ILO 4 Communication skills ILO 4.1 Fluency (oral and written) in Italian, German and English, including translation between these languages.
 Intercultural competence.
-Conceptual awareness, ability to summarise and express oneself in writing, particularly with regard to the drafting of scientific or science-based documents Learning skills: Promotion of critical thinking and analytical skills to focus on complex problems in their long-term dynamics and in the variety of their implications, including ethical ones.
+Conceptual awareness, ability to summarise and express oneself in writing, particularly in the drafting of scientific or science-based documents ILO 5 Learning skills ILO 5.1 Promotion of critical thinking and analytical skills to focus on complex problems in their long-term dynamics and the variety of their implications, including ethical ones

 Bildungsziele und erwartete Lernergebnisse (zus.
 Informationen)